AlexIvchenko/Algorithms/README.md

     - ceiling
     - floor
 # Data Structures
-  - SumSQRTDecomposition which provide the following operations with int array
+  - SumSQRTDecomposition which provides the following operations with int array
     - computing sum on segment in O(sqrt(n))
     - change value by index in O(1)
     - increase all values on segment in O(sqrt(n))